Meningitis in Children (cont.)

 Meningitis normally occurs as a complication from an infection in the bloodstream.
 A barrier (called the blood-brain barrier) normally protects the brain from contamination by the blood.
 Sometimes, infections directly decrease the protective ability of the blood-brain barrier.
 Other times, infections release substances that decrease this protective ability.

 Once the blood-brain barrier becomes leaky, a chain of reactions can occur.
 Infectious organisms can invade the fluid surrounding the brain.
 The body tries to fight the infection by increasing the number of white blood cells (normally a helpful immune system response), but this can lead to increased inflammation.
-As the inflammation increases, brain tissue can start swelling and blood flow to vital areas of the brain can decrease.
+As the inflammation increases, brain tissue can start swelling and blood flow to vital areas of the brain can decrease due to extra pressure on the blood vessels.

 Meningitis can also be caused by the direct spread of a nearby severe infection, such as an ear infection (otitis media) or a nasal sinus infection (sinusitis).
 An infection can also occur any time following direct trauma to the head or after any type of head surgery.
 Usually, the infections that cause the most problems are due to bacterial infections.